favour-olumese/ECX_30DaysOfCode/README.md

 ##### Task:
 Using Python, create a game with the following rules:
-* A(randomly generated) basic algebraic expression is displayed onto the screen.( E.G 36×47, or 117 ÷ 9, etc.)
+* A(randomly generated) basic algebraic expression is displayed on the screen. (e.g.; 36 × 47, or 117 ÷ 9, etc.)
 * The user is required to provide an answer to the expression within 10 seconds.
 * If the user provides a RIGHT answer, he gains {10×(the number of seconds left)} points
 * If the user provides a WRONG answer, or the time elapsed, the player loses a life.
-* At the start of the game, the player provides his name, and begins playing with 3 lives.
+* At the start of the game, players provide their names, and begin playing with 3 lives.
 * The player loses once he has exhausted his 3 lives.

 Note: \n